 National Weather Service meteorologists surveyed the damage path from eastern Jefferson County northeast to Cherokee County.
-It has been determined that the damage was consistent with a strong tornado, which was a regeneration of the Greene-Tuscaloosa-Jefferson County tornado.
+It has been determined that the damage was consistent with a strong to violent tornado.
 As it intially touched down, the tornado caused mostly tree damage with winds of 95 mph, an EF-1 rating, as it moved east.
 The tornado crossed Interstate 59 near Argo and moved into St. Clair County.

 The tornado crossed into St. Clair County near Argo where it caused mostly tree damage consistent with an EF-1 rating as it tracked north of Margaret.
 The tornado began to strengthen as it neared US Hwy 411 where it caused minor roof damage to one home.
 The tornado crossed US Hwy 411 north of Odenville, taking a turn to the northeast, and then moved parallel to Shoal Creek.
 The tornado strengthened rapidly to an EF-4 with winds of 170 mph, and caused extensive damage along Shoal Creek Rd, east of CR 26.
 At least 6 homes were destroyed, with only small interior rooms remaining.
 At least one home was swept clean from the foundation.
 Many mobile homes were also destroyed.
 In addition, tree damage was extensive in this area, with every tree left mangled.
 At least 14 fatalities occurred along Shoal Creek Rd.
 The path width increased to around 1 mile as the tornado approached Neely Henry Lake and the Calhoun County line.
 The tornado maintained a path along Shoal Creek Rd until it crossed the lake.